Extreme Fear in Dogs: A Distance Learning Masterprogram

 The Fearful Dogs Project's Extreme Fear in Dogs programs provide both breadth and depth, covering anti-aversives fearful dog work.

 Dog trainers/behavior consultants interested in certification may begin the application process here.

 If there's a match, we'll let you know next steps to starting your program.

 I’m not a professional trainer or animal worker.
 Is this course appropriate for me?

-Yes!
-Because there are very few opportunities for deep-dive learning about fearful dogs, we feel it is important to include everyone who has contact with a fearful dog, and we know it will help you!
+Yes.
+Because there are very few opportunities for serious learning about fearful dogs, we feel it is important to include everyone who has or might someday have contact with a disadvantaged dog.

 Is there a payment plan?